 IIASA builds on fifty years of international and interdisciplinary collaboration and experience in systems analysis and in acting as a trusted platform for science, policy and societal exchange.
 Its flexible multi-model approach informed by the most detailed available data and stakeholder engagement provides a solid and yet adaptive foundation to support transformation of our society to sustainability.

 This conference is embedded in several activities to recognize IIASA contributions over the last 50 years and aims to bring together the community of researchers to showcase the power of systems analysis and to identify new, urgent ways to address pressing global challenges and discuss new frontiers in this context.
-It will cover major advances and open questions in:
+It covered major advances and open questions in:

 - Understanding complex socio-environmental systems, in particular, arising from the increased computing capabilities and novel ways of analyzing data;